gbogard/free-monads-from-scratch/presentation.md

 ---

-## The benefits of functional programming take root in *the substitution model of evaluation*.
+### Functional programming is expression-oriented
+## Evaluating a program is just evaluating expressions recursively until there are no more sub-expressions

 ---

-TODO: 3 benefits to referential transparency: - reduced cognitive load, programs are inspectable and testable, and programs can be refactored with confidence

-IO only reduces the cognitive load and increases the ability to refactor, but does not allow for program inspection without evaluating side effects, hence the need for reification.

-TODO later: free monads allow programs to be optmized before execution, for example, dat afetching programs could be optimized ahead of time to avoid N+1 queries
+## Expressions are equivalent if they have the same normal form\*

+#### But there's a catch, more on that in a minute

+---

+## How substitution works

+---

+## Why substitution matters

+---

+### But, remember, there's a catch

+---

+## Expressions are equivalent if they have the same normal form\*
+### \*Assuming the program is *referentially transparent*

+---

 ## When substitution breaks

 ---

-## Why are effects most often modeled as monads
+## Common practices that break substitution

 ---

+## How do build *anything* useful without breaking substitution ?

+---

+## Turning *actions* into *effects*

+Turning imperative side-effects into mere *descriptions*, and deferring their execution until the *end of the world*, allows us to freely substitute these descriptions.

+We use pure data structures to describe the intended behavior, without running any externally visible effect until we have to.

+The type system will help track the nature of the effects, in addition to the type of values our programs produce.

+---

+# *It's just data!*™
+### – every Clojure developer ever

+---

+## Example: replacing Exceptions with Either

+---

+## Are effects and monads the same thing?

+---

+## Turning arbitrary instructions into effects

+---

+## Why IO isn't always ideal

+---

+## Can we do better ?

+---

+# II
+# Free monads and their interpreters

+---

+## What is a Free monad?

+---

+## A Free monad for accounts management

+---

+## Benefits of free monads

+---

+# III
+# Implementing Free monads

+---

+# IV
+# Free monads in the real world

+---

+TODO: 3 benefits to referential transparency: - reduced cognitive load, programs are inspectable and testable, and programs can be refactored with confidence

+IO only reduces the cognitive load and increases the ability to refactor, but does not allow for program inspection without evaluating side effects, hence the need for reification.

+TODO later: free monads allow programs to be optimized before execution, for example, dat afetching programs could be optimized ahead of time to avoid N+1 queries